 Conseil scolaire de district catholique Centre-Sud de l'Ontario

 We also encourage you to visit your school website for additional direction on remote learning curriculum.

-The Oakville Public Library is a great resource for online content.
-Check out their virtual programs for preschoolers, youth and adults, or learn how to access e-books and more using your library card!
+The Oakville Public Library (OPL) is a great resource for online content.
+Learn how to access e-books and more using your library card!

 Intended to support the community in times of weather challenges, OakvilleReady has answered a new call to action – responding to the COVID-19 pandemic.
 OakvilleReady is working with our partners to create a Virtual Community that helps keep residents engaged while physical distancing.

 Our community partner, Canadian Tire Jumpstart, has created a wonderful resource to help families play from home.
 See how athletes like Connor McDavid and Hayley Wickenheiser are staying active!

 The organization Recreational Respite has built an entire team of recreation therapists on the premise that FUN changes behaviour!
 In light of COVID-19, many therapeutic offerings are now available virtually.